DHTMLX/docs-suite/docs/grid/usage.md

 ## Using Selection API

-For information on using Selection API, read [Work with Selection Object](grid/usage_selection.md).
+For information on using Selection API, read [Work with Selection object](grid/usage_selection.md).

+## Using BlockSelection API

+For information on using BlockSelection API, read [Work with BlockSelection module](grid/usage_blockselection.md).

 ## Working with Grid in the TreeGrid mode